 An EASY Way to Provide Practice with Models

 Have you heard of Multi-Match math games?
 During fun card games, students must repeatedly match numbers, models, and/or expressions that represent the same value.
 Groups of kids can work together to review models as they improve their calculation skills.
 Hundreds of printable card sets for K-8 math are available at online teacher marketplaces.

 Sample Math Cards for Fractions (Grades 4 & 5)

 Try FREE Online Games with Models

-The following tiles show concentration games that are free on this site.
+The following tiles show six of the concentration games that are free on this site.
 Visit the E-Games page.

 Playing an online game with students is also a great way to introduce the printable card sets.